needle-mirror/com.unity.entities/Documentation~/streaming-scene-sections.md

 >[!IMPORTANT]
 > References to entities that are in a different section from the component, or aren't in section 0, are set to `Entity.Null` when they're loaded.

+## Entity Prefabs and sections

+All the entities in a scene have a SceneSection component that links them to a section in the scene.
+When that section or the scene is unloaded, all the entities with a matching SceneSection component will be unloaded too.
+This applies to entity prefabs as well.

+When an entity prefab is instantiated, its SceneSection is added to the instanced entity.
+This means that unloading a scene will destroy all the prefabs instances associated with it.
+If this is not the desired behaviour, you can manually remove the SceneSection component from the prefab instances.

 ## Section loading

 You can load or unload individual sections of a scene independently, but section 0 must always load first.
 Similarly, you can only unload section 0 once all the other sections in the scene are already unloaded.